-If the control indicator and or of be flashes when the ignition is on, there is a fault in the system; the engine cannot be started.
+If the control indicator a flashes when the ignition is on, there is a fault in the system; the engine cannot be started.
 Switch off the ignition and turn key to LOCK position and remove.
 Wait approx. 2 seconds and then repeat the start attempt.